 This is most definitely a hideaway.
 Found in the middle of nowhere surrounded by rainforest, friendly wallabies and fruit bats.
 Camping at Ferns Hideaway comes with complimentary use of kayaks to explore the stretch of privately owned creek.
 Matt and I absolutely loved paddling along the creek and exploring this hidden spot.
 Pitches aren’t marked out, you chose where you would like to park up.
 It is a lovely, small site with with a camp kitchen, clean shower facilities and welcoming owners.
 There is also a swimming pool and restaurant on site along with a handful of log cabins.
 If you are looking for a unique campground then Ferns Hideaway is it.

 I loved the laid back vibes of Airlie Beach, we stopped here to go on a Whitsunday Islands boat trip.
-The pitch we stayed on at Flame Tree was partly shaded by tropical plants, perfect for keeping the van cool.
+The pitch we stayed on at this Big4 site was partly shaded by tropical plants, perfect for keeping the van cool.
 A camp kitchen with two fridges and gas barbecues, plus a playground, swimming pool and clean facilities make this a great spot.
 A trip to the Whitsunday Islands is a must when on the east coast of Australia.
 Whitehaven Beach is a well-known beauty spot on Whitsunday Island, pure white sand and sparkling turquoise ocean make it a picture perfect paradise.
 Book onto a day trip or jump aboard a sailing boat for a longer trip on the water.